xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Ldap.rst

     Your LDAP user needs to be granted access to the directory where users and groups are stored and full read access to users and groups for all attributes you plan to fetch.

+    When connecting to an Active Directory, this corresponds to a user account that has privileges to search for users.
+    E.g., ``CN=Administrator,CN=Users,DC=mycompany,DC=com``.
+This user account must have at least domain user privileges.

-- **Password:** Password of the user used to connect to the LDAP server.
+- **Password:** This password is the same password used in association with the :term:`Bind DN` user account to connect to the LDAP server.